Eucalyptus provecta: Description

 Eucalyptus provecta is a tree, rarely a mallee, that typically grows to a height of 12 m and forms a lignotuber.
 It has rough, grey, fibrous to flaky bark on the trunk and branches.
 Young plants and coppice regrowth have dull, greyish green, egg-shaped to lance-shaped leaves that are 45-90 mm long and 10-32 mm wide.
 Adult leaves are the same shade of dull green on both sides, lance-shaped to narrow lance-shaped, 65-130 mm long and 8-20 mm wide, tapering to a petiole 5-17 mm long.
 The flower buds are arranged on the ends of branchlets in groups of seven on a branched peduncle 2-8 mm long, the individual buds on pedicels 2-6 mm long.
 Mature buds are oval, 3-5 mm long and 2-3 mm wide with a rounded operculum.
 Flowering has been recorded in January, May, June, July and October and the flowers are white.
 The fruit is a woody, cup-shaped capsule 3-5 mm long and wide with the valves usually below the rim level.

 Taxonomy

 Eucalyptus provecta was first formally described in 2000 by Anthony Bean in the journal Austrobaileya from material collected near Forsayth in 1997.
 The specific epithet (provecta) is from the Latin word provectus meaning "advanced", "carried forward" or "extended", referring to the rough bark extending to the branches.

 Distribution and habitat

-This tree occurs in far north Queensland from the Bulleringa National Park to Chuddleigh Park station north of Hughenden.
+This tree occurs in far north Queensland from Bulleringa National Park to Chuddleigh Park station north of Hughenden.